Chart Color Schemes

 In terms of cultural diversity, Red Hill records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Red Hill's population exhibited above-average cultural diversity, with 10.9% speaking a language other than English at home and 22.6% born overseas.
-Christianity was the predominant religion in Red Hill, comprising 39.6%.
-Judaism showed notable overrepresentation in Red Hill, making up 0.1%, compared to 0.2% across Greater Brisbane.
+Red Hill's population showed higher-than-average linguistic diversity, with 10.9% speaking a language other than English at home, and 22.6% born overseas.
+Christianity was the predominant religion in Red Hill, comprising 39.6% of its population.
+While this figure is not notably different from Greater Brisbane's overall rate, Judaism had an overrepresentation in Red Hill with 0.1%, compared to the region's 0.1%.

 Frequently Asked Questions - Diversity